julicaro31/GRUPO_07-PF_DS4/README.md

 ### Results

-The Mean Absolute Percentage Error is 1.09 %.<br>
+The Mean Absolute Percentage Error for this model is 1.09 %.<br>
-The following image shows the house price predictions for 2023 using this model.
+The following image shows the house price predictions for 2023.

 <img src="_src/predictions_sarima.png"  height="470">